rontarrant/gtkDcoding/docs/_posts/2019-07-23-0055-mvc-viii-dynamically-loading-a-treeview.md

 We grab a list of fonts from the system and use it to create a *Pango* `FontMap` (referred to as a `PgFontMap`).
 From the `PgFontMap` (essentially just a list of font names) the constructor uses a `foreach()` loop to create the array of `PgFontDescriptions`.

-And right in the middle of this, we see why `std.math` was imported…
+And right in the middle of this, we see why `std.math` was imported...

 The `fmod()` function is used three times so we can make: